 (2) On the basis of the material considered under subregulation (1) the Commissioner is to determine —

-(a) that the public sector body has breached a public sector standard and, if so, whether to recommend that relief or no relief be given by the public sector body to the claimant; or
+(a) that the public sector body or its employing authority has breached a public sector standard and, if so, whether to recommend that relief or no relief be given by the public sector body to the claimant; or

-(b) that the public sector body has not breached a public sector standard and the claim is to be dismissed.
+(b) that the public sector body and its employing authority have not breached a public sector standard and the claim is to be dismissed.

+[Regulation 20 amended in Gazette 11 Feb 2011 p.
+500-1.]

 21. Commissioner to notify claimant and public sector body of determination

 (1) The Commissioner is to give written notice to the claimant and the public sector body of —